 20-yard construction roll-off

-The 20-yard roll-off measures 20 feet long, 7 feet wide, and stands 4 feet tall with about 2 tons included in the flat rate.
+The 20-yard roll-off measures 20 feet long, 7 feet wide, and 4 feet tall, with about 2 tons of debris included.

 This 20-yard roll-off fits kitchen and bath remodels, single-room demo, and small framing jobs in Santa Maria.